Salmon Act 1986

 The Salmon Act 1986 (c.
-62) is a United Kingdom act of Parliament which outlines legislation that covers legal and illegal matter within the salmon farming and fishing industries.
+62) is an act of the Parliament of the United Kingdom which outlines legislation that covers legal and illegal matter within the salmon farming and fishing industries.
 Among the provisions in the act, it makes it illegal to "handle salmon in suspicious circumstances", which is defined in law as when one believes, or could reasonably believe, that salmon has been illegally fished or that salmon—that has come from an illegal source—has been received, retained, removed, or disposed of.